Skip to content

 How is the Independent Commission linked to the Bingham Centre?

-The Independent Commission is set up with the support of the Bingham Centre for the Rule of Law, but will function as an independent body.
-The Secretariat for the Commission will operate under the Steering Group led by the Chair of the Commission.
-The Bingham Centre will provide administrative and research support to the Secretariat.
+The Independent Commission was set up with the support of the Bingham Centre for the Rule of Law, but functioned as an independent body.
+The Secretariat for the Commission operated under the Steering Group led by the Chair of the Commission.
+The Bingham Centre provided research and administrative support to the Secretariat.

 How does the Independent Commission differ from the UK and Scottish Covid-19 Inquiries?

 The Independent Commission is an independent body that operates separately from the UK and Scottish Covid-19 Inquiries.
-The Independent Commission intends for its work to assist the UK and Scottish Inquiries.
-The Commission's report will provide the Inquiries with an expert legal and constitutional analysis of existing and alternative emergency public health laws, parliamentary procedures for responding to public health emergencies, and the ways in which emergency laws and public health guidance were made, scrutinised, utilised and disseminated during the Covid-19 pandemic.
+The Commission's report provides the Inquiries with an expert legal and constitutional analysis of existing and alternative emergency public health laws, parliamentary procedures for responding to public health emergencies, and the ways in which emergency laws and public health guidance were made, scrutinised, utilised and disseminated during the Covid-19 pandemic.

 -